 In addition, SAFE Project can provide evaluations, training modules customized to your state’s specific criminal justice system, a needs assessment and analysis to understand the perceptions and gaps in the existing peer workforce, and supplemental technical assistance to support the successful implementation across the state.

-Only individuals who successfully complete SAFE Project’s I-FPRS ToT can become certified.
-The ToT training is appropriate for those with working knowledge of the peer recovery support scope of practice who can help to facilitate this training across their states.
-It is primarily directed towards larger organizations, multiple organizations coming together in a single state, and state agencies.
+I-FPRS is primarily for larger organizations, multiple organizations coming together in a single state, and state agencies.
 Please contact SAFE Project to request a formal proposal.
-If you are a Peer Recovery Specialist seeking this I-FPRS training, please speak with your state’s agency or certification board to bring the ToT to your state or check out below for more information about one of our upcoming quarterly virtual participant trainings.
+If you are a Peer Recovery Specialist seeking this I-FPRS training, please speak with your state’s agency or certification board to bring the ToT and other components to your state, or check out below for more information about one of our upcoming virtual national participant trainings.

 Are you an individual with a working knowledge of the peer recovery support scope of practice?
-SAFE Project invites you to attend one of our virtual quarterly participant trainings.
-This training equips Certified Peer Recovery Specialists and supervisors with the knowledge, skills, and abilities to support individuals with substance use disorders in navigating the cross-section of the behavioral health and criminal justice settings.
-Please note: this is not a training to certify individuals to deliver this training across their state.
+SAFE Project invites you to attend one of our virtual participant trainings.
+Offered 2-3 times per year, this four-day training brings together currently Certified Peer Recovery Specialists and supervisors from across the nation and equips them with the knowledge, skills, and abilities to support individuals with substance use disorders in navigating the cross-section of the behavioral health and criminal justice settings.

 Please note: This is not a Training of Trainers (ToT).
 The training provides each participant with 24 hours to apply towards Continuing Education credits, if allowable by their state.
 Requirements vary by state, so please inquire in advance if these credits meet your requirements and will be approved.